 No part of our economy matters more than food.
-Food is vital to life and, for one in eight of us, it is the source of our livelihood.
+Food is vital to life and, for one in seven of us, it is the source of our livelihood.
 And no decisions have such a direct impact on our lives and well-being as the choices we make about what we eat.

 Food shapes our sense of ourselves, too.
 Cooking and eating together is perhaps the defining communal act.
 The character of the English landscape and the culture of many rural communities are defined by the way farmers use the land.
 And although the vast majority of us now live in cities, growing food, seeing how it is grown, knowing that we can feed ourselves – these are all important to our sense of national belonging.

 The free market performs a million daily miracles to present us with an abundant choice of safe and reasonably-priced food, creating millions of jobs and providing us with an ease of consumption unimaginable to our grandparents’ generation.

 But the way we produce, distribute, market and consume food raises a series of difficult policy questions which Government cannot shirk.
 The state already regulates in minute detail how food is grown, and livestock reared, in order to safeguard both human health and our natural environment.
 We subsidise food producers to an extent no other industry enjoys.
 We regulate the sale and marketing of food for health and other reasons.
 From the national curriculum to hospital meals, the availability of migrant labour to the public health impacts of obesity, Government is responsible for a myriad of actions which shape the nation’s relationship with food.

 And the need for Government to review and rethink its influence and role is only increasing.
 It’s not just the case that we need to reconsider how food and drink, as our biggest manufacturing industry, fits into the Government’s broader Industrial Strategy; there are other urgent and inescapable policy questions with which Government must grapple.